Diocese of Tucson

-The Diocese of Tucson (Dioecesis Tucsonensis – Diócesis de Tucson) is a diocese of the Roman Catholic Church in southern Arizona in the United States.
-It is a suffragan diocese of the ecclesiastical province of the metropolitan Archdiocese of Santa Fe.
+The Diocese of Tucson (Dioecesis Tucsonensis – Diócesis de Tucson) is a diocese of the Roman Catholic Church in Southern Arizona in the United States.
+It is a suffragan diocese of the Archdiocese of Santa Fe.
 The mother church is St. Augustine Cathedral in Tucson.

 Territory

-The Diocese of Tucson is the fifth largest diocese in the continental United States.
-It comprises the nine counties: Gila, Graham, Greenlee, Pinal, Cochise, Santa Cruz, Pima, Yuma, and La Paz.
-The Gila River Indian Community in Pinal County is not part of the diocese.
+The Diocese of Tucson is the fifth largest diocese in geography in the continental United States.
+It comprises nine counties: Gila, Graham, Greenlee, Pinal, Cochise, Santa Cruz, Pima, Yuma, and La Paz.
+The Gila River Indian Community, although located in Pinal County, is part of the Diocese of Phoenix.